commercialhaskell/stack/doc/GUIDE.md

 generate the `.cabal` file from this `package.yaml`, and accordingly you should **not** modify the `.cabal` file.

-It is also important to remember that stack is built on top of the Cabal build system.
+It is also important to remember that Stack is built on top of the Cabal build system.
 Therefore, an understanding of the moving parts in Cabal are necessary.
 In Cabal, we have individual *packages*, each of which contains a single `.cabal` file.
-The `.cabal` file can define 1 or more *components*: a library, executables, test suites, and benchmarks.
+The `.cabal` file can define one or more *components*: a library, executables, test suites, and benchmarks.
 It also specifies additional information such as library dependencies, default language pragmas, and so on.